MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 Below, you can see that creating a native plugin is as simple as creating a new class.

 In this example, we've created a plugin that can manipulate a light bulb.
-While this is a simple example, this plugin quickly demonstrates how you can support Retrieval Augmented Generation (RAG) by providing the AI with the state of the light bulb and task automation by allowing the AI to turn the light bulb on or off.
+While this is a simple example, this plugin quickly demonstrates how you can support 1) Retrieval Augmented Generation (RAG) by providing the AI agent with the state of the light bulb and 2) task automation by allowing the AI agent to turn the light bulb on or off.
 In your own code, you can create a plugin that interacts with any external service or API to achieve similar results.

 ::: zone pivot="programming-language-csharp"
 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/LearnResources/MicrosoftLearn/Plugin.cs" range="85-88,90-92,94-107":::